Ultimate ‘Canna’ Care Guide: Tips for Thriving Plants

 Watering

-Keep the soil consistently moist but not waterlogged.
+Keep the soil consistently moist but avoid waterlogging.
 Cannas are water-loving plants but can suffer from root rot if left in standing water.
+Water deeply, ensuring that the moisture penetrates the root zone.

 Humidity

 High humidity is ideal for Cannas.
-If grown indoors, consider using a humidifier or placing the plant on a pebble tray filled with water.
+If grown indoors, consider using a humidifier or placing the plant on a pebble tray filled with water to maintain adequate moisture levels.

 Seasonal Care Tips